VideoProc Converter

 How to Compress a Video on Mac with iMovie

-If you've ever used this built-in editing software on Mac, you probably wondered at some times, "Is it possible to compress my video with iMovie?".
-Yes, Absolutely.iMovie is typically developed for making simple video edits, but it can also be utilized to compress videos on Mac.
+If you've ever used this built-in editing software on Mac, you probably wondered at some times, "Is it possible to compress my video on Mac with iMovie?".
+Yes, Absolutely. iMovie is typically developed for making simple video edits, but it can also be utilized to compress MP4 on Mac.

 iMovie compresses your video on Mac with the help of CPU only. iMovie might burst up the CPU usage rate to 80% or even higher.
-Thus means, during the long compression process, it's barely possible to launch up another program.
+Thus, during the long compression process, it's not possible to launch up another program without freezing up your Mac.

 Step 1.
 Launch up iMovie on your Mac.
-Drag and drop the video files that you'd like to compress to iMovie.
+Drag and drop the video files to this basic video compressor for Mac.
 Alternatively, you come to its top menu bar, find out File, and click this.
 Hit Import Media to add source videos to iMovie.

 Step 2.
 Once the video is successfully loaded to the video editing screen, you click on File and choose Share.
 You now obtain a few different ways to share videos, but what you should pick is Export File.